FilecoinFoundationWeb/filecoin-foundation/README.md

 In 99% of cases, you only want to start the development server for one application at a time.
 Let's say you want to start the `ffdweb-site` application.
 You can do so by running `turbo dev` with a filter flag `npx turbo dev --filter=ffdweb-site`, or the shorthand syntax `npx turbo ffdweb-site#dev`.

 > [!NOTE]
 > When using npm commands, such as `npm install`, the `--workspace` flag refers to the location of the application or package, relative to the root of the monorepo.
-When using turbo commands, such as `turbo dev`, the `--filter` flag refers to the name of the application or package, as defined in their respecive `package.json` file.
+When using turbo commands, such as `turbo dev`, the `--filter` flag refers to the name of the application or package, as defined in their respective `package.json` file.

 ### Building for production